(850) 222-8967

 Michael Bibbins & Elizabeth Brogdon, Palmetto GBA

-Join representatives from Palmetto GBA for an in-depth, live and in-person look at Medicare medical review priorities affecting home health agencies.
+Join representatives from Palmetto GBA for an in-depth, live and in-person look at Medicare medical review priorities affecting home health agencies in Florida.
 This session will examine common documentation errors, claim vulnerabilities, and current audit trends impacting reimbursement and compliance.

 Attendees will gain insights directly from the Medicare Administrative Contractor (MAC) perspective and leave with practical strategies to strengthen documentation, reduce risk, and ignite stronger compliance performance.